mquandalle/meteor-jade/README.md

     * So the client doesn't have to do it
 ```

-The difference with the markdown block helper `+markdown` is that the
+The difference with the `+markdown` block helper is that the compilation is done
-compilation is done on the server, not the client.
+on the server, not the client.

 ### Anonymous helper